-We operate globally with one common brand and business model designed to enable us to provide clients around the world with the same high level of service.
-To achieve this level of service, we operate four regional sales offices in the United States; operate wholly owned subsidiaries in Australia, Japan, and the United Kingdom; and contract with licensee partners who deliver our curriculums and provide services in over 140 other countries and territories around the world.
-Our services and products are available through professional consulting services, training on-site at client locations by Franklin Covey consultants, training on-site at client locations by client employees who have been certified to deliver our content (facilitators), international licensees, public workshops, and through a series of offerings delivered via the Internet.
-These offerings are described in further detail on our web site at www.franklincovey.com.
+- 1. World Class Content Our content is principle centered and based on natural laws of human behavior and effectiveness.
+Our content is designed to build new skillsets, establish new mindsets, and provide enabling toolsets. - 2.
+Breadth and Scalability of Delivery Options We have a wide range of content delivery options, including: on-site training, training led through certified facilitators, on-line learning, blended learning, intellectual property licenses, and organization-wide transformational processes, including consulting and coaching. - 3.
+Global Capability We operate four regional sales offices in the United States; wholly owned subsidiaries in Australia, Japan, and the United Kingdom; and contract with licensee partners who deliver our curriculum and provide services in over 140 other countries and territories around the world. - 4.
+Transformational Impact and Reach We hold ourselves responsible for and measure ourselves by our clients' achievement of transformational results.

+Our offerings are described in further detail at www.franklincovey.com.
 The information contained in, or that can be accessed through, our website does not constitute a part of this annual report.
+These descriptions should not be viewed as a warranty or guarantee of results.
 We have some of the best-known offerings in the training industry, including a suite of individual-effectiveness and leadership-development training products based on the best-selling book, The 7 Habits of Highly Effective People and its execution process, The 4 Disciplines of Execution.